JeremyDudet/inventory-agent/project_requirements_document.md

 *   Offline-first native mobile apps in the first version (the MVP will focus on web/mobile web access with fallback UI for manual control).

 ## User Flow
 A typical user journey begins when a staff member opens the application on a dedicated mobile device or tablet.
-Upon launching, the user is greeted by a simple login or registration screen where they select their role (e.g., Staff, Manager, Inventory Specialist, Owner, or Read-Only).
-After successful authentication, users are directed to a dashboard that displays real-time inventory data.
-The dashboard is customized depending on the user's role, highlighting critical information, such as current stock levels, alerts, and pending confirmations.
-Session-specific context is maintained throughout the interaction, ensuring that each dialogue with the system is seamless and context-aware.
+Upon launching, the user encounters a login screen with options for email/password or social login (owners only).
+New users must register with an invite code (staff/manager) or payment verification (owners), validated against Supabase.
+After successful authentication, a JWT with session ID is issued, persisting the session across app restarts.
+Users are directed to a role-customized dashboard displaying real-time inventory data.
+Errors (e.g., invalid credentials, expired invite codes) trigger clear prompts with recovery options (e.g., password reset, contact manager).

 When ready to update inventory, the user taps on a prominent “Start Listening” button to activate the voice interface.
 The system immediately begins capturing the spoken command with a streaming ASR pipeline, transcribing speech in real time.
 The displayed partial transcription gives users instant feedback, and the NLP engine processes the command to determine the intended action.
 If the command is routine and unambiguous, the system uses implicit confirmation and updates the inventory on the database while echoing the update in a natural language reply.
 For ambiguous or high-value commands, the system pauses to ask for explicit confirmation before proceeding.
 If voice input is unreliable, a fallback text interface is available, ensuring that updates can still be made smoothly.